25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 Special type named `dynamic` (C# 4.0) can store any data, even more than `object`

 - Poor performance
-- It dose implicit type conversion when using the methods of the stored value.
+- It dose implicit type conversion when using the methods of the stored value

 ```csharp
 // storing a string in a dynamic object